5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 Some mornings, you don’t need a “thinking spark”—you need calm.

 Color-by-number or simple independent practice pages are perfect for days when students (and teachers!) need a gentle, structured start.
-These warm-ups create quiet focus, reduce morning jitters, and allow everyone to ease into the day with success.
+These math warm-ups create quiet focus, reduce morning jitters, and help everyone ease into the day with success.

 Best days for this warm-up: